Top 5 Russian Meals to Try

 5 – ‘Herring Under The Winter Coat Salad’

 The winter in Saint Petersburg is fiercer than in the capital Moscow, the north winds and the constant moisture in the air make your bones feel like a brittle glass sticks.
 It looks like your body shrinks trying to keep the little warmth.
 In such moments you understand why Russian food is so caloric!
-This salad has unusual taste, especially because of the mixed herring and beet, but it is one of these typically Russian salads that are part of every feast.
+This salad has an unusual taste, especially because of the mixed herring and beet, but it is one of these typically Russian salads that are part of every feast.
 You may not like it, but you have to try it!

 Meat and sweet pies

-Russian cuisine can surprise you with variety that you will never expect.
+Russian cuisine can surprise you with a variety that you will never expect.
 My best arguments that support this statement are the pies.
 Ah, these Russian pies!
-They can be with meat, fish or cream, salty or sweet, crispy or spongy … And the best way to enjoy them is with Russian tea … Read more about where to find the perfect place for Russian afternoon tea in Saint Petersburg here.
+They can be with meat, fish or cream, salty or sweet, crispy or spongy … And the best way to enjoy them is with Russian tea … Read more about where to find the perfect place for Russian afternoon tea in Saint Petersburg.